lenderpanel

 Recently asked questions about conveyancing in Hazel Grove

-I have recentlybecome aware that Arc property Solicitors have been shut down.
-They carried out my conveyancing in Hazel Grove for a purchase of a leasehold flat 18 months ago.
-How can I establish that my home is not still registered in the name of the former proprietor?
+I have recentlyfound out that Wolstenholmes have closed.
+They conducted my conveyancing in Hazel Grove for a purchase of a leasehold apartment 12 months ago.
+How can I establish that my home is in my name in the name of the previous owner?

-The quickest method to see if the property is registered to you, you can make a search of the land registry (£3.00).
+The easiest method to see if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Hazel Grove conveyancing specialists.

 Last updated